- Avoiding Violations

 Policies and Procedures

-- Make sure you understand the Liquor Licence Act (LLA) and Regulations.
+- Make sure you understand the Liquor Licence and Control Act, 2019 (LLCA) and Regulations.

 - Create and enforce house policies that promote responsible service and moderate alcohol consumption.